 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2024 Vol. 23KAIST researchers have developed trajectory and survivability estimation program for reentry space debris, which can consider the effects of high- temperature gas dynamics and separation behavior, has been developed.
+Spring 2025 Vol. 24KAIST researchers have developed trajectory and survivability estimation program for reentry space debris, which can consider the effects of high- temperature gas dynamics and separation behavior, has been developed.

 Article | Fall 2019